 5. What is the cost of a transition to clean, reliable, safe, and healthy heat?

 We shouldn't be forced to pay for energy that negatively impacts our health and is hazardous to our communities.
 That's why the City of Ann Arbor is exploring options to safely, affordably, reliably, and cleanly heat our homes and businesses.
-The March 20th resolution will empower the City Administrator to investigate options and present viable pathways to City Council for consideration.
+The March 20th resolution empowered the City Administrator to investigate options and present viable pathways to City Council for consideration.

 The cost of doing nothing will have far more damaging negative consequences, in adverse health effects, more devastating climate disasters, and continued reliance on imported fossil fuels.